pablobm/w2c3-livecd/README.md

 ### Root access

 For root access, use `sudo`.
 The password is just `password`.
 On older installs, use `su` with the same password.
-Feel free to tinker with this.
+Feel free to tinker.
 The worst that can happen is that the machine has to be reinstalled again, so no problem.